 Brink of the Lower Falls

 The first stop along the North Rim Drive is for Brink of Lower Falls.
 This is a steep drop to the top of the waterfall.
 Watching the water drop over the edge is amazing, and slightly terrifying.
 I always hold onto my kids hands a little tighter!
 The trail is 0.75 miles round trip, but it does drop 300 feet, so the climb back up can be challenging.
 The trail is mostly paved, and it has switchbacks to help with the steep climb.

 Look Out Point

 Our favorite stop along the way is Look Out Point.
-It is located on the north side of the river and looks back on Lower Falls.
+It is located on the north side of the river and offers a great look back on Lower Falls.
 The Yellowstone River cascades over 300 feet at this point.
 If you visit Yellowstone, it is definitely worth a photo.
-The walk is about 0.15 mile and involves some stairs.
+This stop does not involve any stairs, but you can access Red Rock Point which is a steep climb down to look at the waterfall with many stairs.

 Grand View Point

 As you drive around the one-way loop, there are other stops for views of the canyon, too.
 Grand View Point offers a beautiful look at the canyon, but does not have a view of the waterfall.

 This is the furthest overlook on the North Rim, and from here you can barely see Lower Falls, but the panorama of the canyon and the drop down to the river are awe-inspiring.
 It has recently been redone, and we can’t wait to check it out this year.